vijaysbhat/dojo/experience.md

     * No one knows or cares if I am awesome - they have plenty of their own shit to worry about.
 I need to establish that trust anew in every new environment.
     * Doing (impactful) grunt work nobody is willing to do is actually an amazing way to quickly build trust.
 Even better if I can automate it.
     * Once I build trust and reputation, folks open up about their deeper challenges and are eager to build a true partnership.
-    * Awareness of surface level problems that are often common knowledge (i.e can be found in a Google search) is not valuable.
-To earn access to the next level of challenges, one needs to stick with a path through tough times and periods of doubt.
+    * Awareness of surface level / tablestakes problems that are often common knowledge (i.e can be found in a Google search) is not valuable - what's valuable are the hidden challenges that arise after solving tablestakes.
+To earn access to those, I need to stick with a path through tough times and periods of doubt.
 This is when deep insights present themselves that I didn't even know existed or were important. e.g.
       * Directing and up-leveling team output provides much more leverage than me optimizing my individual technical contributions by chasing more *prestigious* work.
 Much better to help the team deliver and I can fill in the skill gaps needed to make that happen.
       * Importance of driving the roadmap process and [pre-empting stakeholder needs](#influence-long-term-stakeholder-roadmaps).
+      * Technical example - data pipeline lineage visibility and quickly assessing downstream impact of failures is a hidden challenge that emerges after a tool like Airflow gains adoption.

 ### Influence long term stakeholder roadmaps
 * What does this involve?